ASTR 1230 (O'Connell) Lecture Notes

 - Objects with DEC = LAT have altitudes of

-90o, i.e. they cross through your zenith.
-The celestial
+90o, i.e. they cross through the zenith.

 - SALT is a useful concept for determining how high in the sky a